marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Normal Shutdown
     - Cleaned up in `WM_DESTROY` immediately after the window is destroyed

-- **(Done) Model**
+- (Done) **Model**
   - Init Error Handler
     - Doesn't do anything.
 Always returns `TRUE` (for now).
   - Running Error Handler
-    - Save the error number, level and the thread index to the log message store.
+    - Call #FAIL_AND_LOG_LATER, which:
-    - Post an application-specific message `guUMW_ERROR_IN_THREAD` which will gracefully shutdown the application.
+      - Posts an application-specific message `guUMW_ERROR_IN_THREAD` which will gracefully shutdown the application by:
+        - The message's `WPARAM` sends a resource string ID and an index (usually a thread).
+        - In the #guUMW_ERROR_IN_THREAD message handler:
+          - Set #giApplicationReturnValue to #EXIT_FAILURE
+          - Store a string resource ID and index to the logger via #logSetMsg
+          - Call #gracefulShutdown
-    - After all of the work threads have finished, log the first WARN, ERROR or FATAL message (if any)
+        - After all of the work threads have finished, the first WARN, ERROR or FATAL message
   - Normal Shutdown
     - Go through each item in the model and zero it out (or keep/ignore it)
     - Calls #pcmReleaseQueue